-Health education sessions were organized to make the members aware and become health conscious so that they can take preventive measures against some common diseases.
-The numbers of such sessions organized in the year were 14,179 and the number of participants attended the sessions were 1,83,033.
+Health education sessions were organized to make the members aware about primary health care and become health conscious so that they can take preventive measures against some common diseases.
+The numbers of such sessions organized in the year were 14,154 and the number of participants attended the sessions were 1,59,999.

 Operations of Clinics:

-IDF started telemedicine services on an experimental basis in early 2019 in 3 project areas of Sualock, Lama and Satkania.
+IDF started telemedicine services on an experimental basis in early 2019 in 3 project areas of Sualok, Lama and Satkania.
 This was started especially for the patients who were found, for some reasons, unable to visit any clinics or camps.
-But soon it was found necessary for most of the patients due to prevalence of Covid-19.
+But soon it was found more necessary for most of the patients due to sudden prevalence of Covid-19.
 The services were found not only necessary but also effective.
 IDF doctors and all Medical Assistants are providing now the telemedicine services throughout the project area.
-During the year 2020, a total number of 20,068 patients had received telemedicine services.
+During the year 2021, a total number of 10,706 patients had received telemedicine services.

 Gyane and Medical Camps:

-These types of gyane and medical are being organized by IDF regularly.
-This year, due to Covid situation, only 7 Camps could be organized where 1090 patients attended.
+These types of gynae and medical camps are being organized by IDF regularly.
+This year, due to Covid situation, however no Camps could be organized.

-Under the Health program, IDF developed facilities for eye care that are scarce in rural areas though eye problem is very common and vital.
-IDF initiated this program through eye camps in collaboration with Lions Club of Chattogram southern Bandarban in 2002.
+Eye Care: Under the Health program, IDF developed facilities for eye care that are scarce in rural areas though eye problem is very common and vital.
+IDF initiated this program by organizing eye camps in project village areas in collaboration with Lions Club of Chattogram southern Bandarban in 2002.
 Eye care was undertaken as project in 2004 with the assistance of Hellen Keller International (HKI) and CEITC (Chattogram Eye Infirmary Training Center).
 Under this arrangement, CEITC provided training to IDF health workers on eye care and treatment including surgery to poor patients.
 IDF is continuing this activity as a regular program with CEITC after the completion of project in 2006.

 The basic objectives of eye care supports are to i) raise awareness on eye care and blindness among the common people, ii) provide primary care, treatment and referral support, iii) arrange surgery services at free of cost or nominal cost.
-During the year 2020, 1 Eye Camp was organized and a total of 435 patients were provided with eye related services.
+During the year 2021, of course, no Eye Camp could be organized due to COVID situation.